Leyang-Xia/Leyang-Xia/README.md

 - 👋 Hi, I’m @Leyang-Xia
 - I received the B.Sc. degree in mathematics from The Northwest University(China) in 2023.
 I am now an M.Phil. student at The Chinese University of Hong Kong(Shenzhen).
-- 🌱 I’m currently learning Network Coding and Information theory.
+- 🌱 I’m currently learning Network and Information theory.
-- Working on the design of BATs Code.
 - My email address is XiaLeyang@outlook.com

 <!---